wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 ### <a name="basics"></a>Basics

-The accessibility framework within Android has several ways in which you can provide cues to TalkBack so it knows how it make it's announcement when a view becomes focused.
+The accessibility framework within Android has several ways in which you can provide cues to TalkBack, so it knows how it make it's announcement when a view becomes focused.

 * `contentDescription`  - Each view has this attribute that allows you to set meaningful and descriptive labels.
 If this is missing TalkBack might not be able to provide much value to the user.
 * `importantForAccessibility` - In cases where a view or layout might not have a need to be accessible this attribute can be set.
 It basically allows TalkBack to ignore views that have this property set to `yes` thus eliminating the need for a content description.